Naturally, the soil ought to absorb the water on the surface and regain its natural state.

 Waterlogging has an effect on the environment by the fact that it harbors disease vectors like mosquitoes, slugs, and snails.
 They, in turn, bring illnesses like malaria, bilharzia, typhoid, and others, which affect the human population, animals, and plants, effectively affecting the environment.

 Various Ways of Preventing Waterlogging

 To address the challenges posed by waterlogging, a range of effective preventive measures can be implemented, safeguarding against its detrimental impacts on land and water systems.

 1. Control the Loss of Water

-The seepage loss from the canals can be reduced by a number of measures.
-First, is by lowering the full supply level (FSL) of the canals to a sufficient extent.
-Secondly, is by lining the canal section by providing the lining with the seepage loss, which makes the canal section fairly watertight.
-Thirdly, is by introducing intercepting drains, which are constructed parallel to the canal.
+Several measures can reduce the seepage loss from the canals.
+First is by lowering the full supply level (FSL) of the canals to a sufficient extent.
+Secondly, is by lining the canal section by providing the lining with the seepage loss, which makes the canal section reasonably watertight.
+Thirdly, introducing intercepting drains constructed parallel to the canal.

 2. Augmenting Outflow and Preventing Inflows

 Artificial open and underground drainage grids can be introduced.
 The same can also be achieved by improving the flow conditions of existing natural drainages.

 Rainwater should be quickly removed from the soil’s surface, thereby preventing a rise in the level of the water table and subsequent waterlogging.

 The loss of percolation can be eliminated by using water more economically.
 It can also be achieved by keeping the intensity of irrigation low.